 Safety is an essential part of the CE Declaration for all electrical devices.
-EU sets standards outlining tests that must be conducted on a product before it’s considered safe for the consumer market.
-Electrical safety testing allows to protect consumers from a potentially fatal electric shock.
+EU sets standards outlining tests that must be conducted on a product before it is considered safe for the consumer market.

 There are four main reasons why you should safety test your products prior to shipment:

-4. Liability.
-Prevent litigation due to deaths and injuries caused by product and to avoid product recall costs.
+- Liability.
+Prevent litigation due to deaths and injuries caused by a product.